NillionNetwork/nada-numpy/examples/matrix_multiplication/README.md

 ```

-0. We import Nada numpy using `import nada_numpy as na`.
+0. We import Nada Numpy using `import nada_numpy as na`.
 1. We create an array of parties, with our wrapper using `parties = na.parties(3)` which creates an array of parties named: `Party0`, `Party1` and `Party2`.
 2. We create our input array `a` with `na.array([3], parties[0], "A")`, meaning our array will have dimension 3, `Party0` will be in charge of giving its inputs and the name of the variable is `"A"`.
 3. We create our input array `b` with `na.array([3], parties[1], "B")`, meaning our array will have dimension 3, `Party1` will be in charge of giving its inputs and the name of the variable is `"B"`.